darrenburns/textual-autocomplete/README.md

 </details>

-> **Warning**
+> [!WARNING]
-> Textual still has a major version number of `0`, meaning there are still significant API changes happening which can sometimes impact this project.
+> This README is relevant to version 2.x of `textual-autocomplete`.
+Alpha versions of version 3 are available on PyPI now, but they are unstable and undocumented.
-> I'll do my best to keep it compatible with the latest version of Textual, but there may be a slight delay between Textual releases and this library working with said release.
+> For best results, pin `textual-autocomplete` to version 2.

 ## Quickstart